Jenny-Zhan/hair-follicle-detection/README.md

 4. 'se_seg_hairfollicle.h5' is the model after training.
 5. To predict a photo, you need to create a directory 'PUT PHOTO HERE' under the project directory and put the photo in this directory.
 6. The result of prediction will show up in the directory 'result'.
+7. The structure of model is shown in 'structure of model.png'.